ahajirnis/FallUML2013/Documents/2013Fall/Use Cases/UseCase_ClubUML_UploadDiagram.md

 ClubUML issues an error message indicating that the user must select a Context for the diagram prior to uploading it.

+### User selects a disabled project from the welcome page ###

+The user is presented with the list of diagrams that have been previously uploaded in read-only mode.
+The user is unable to upload diagrams, compare diagrams, etc.

 ###Wrong file extension###